TheTwixBar/yt-no-cookie/README.md

 1. Go to [netlify.com](https://netlify.com) and sign up for free
 2. Click **Add new site → Deploy manually**
 3. Drag and drop `index.html` onto the page
-4. Done — you'll get a free `yoursite.netlify.app` URL instantly
+4. Done, you'll get a free `yoursite.netlify.app` URL instantly *My instance is at nocookie.netlify.app*

 ---